d3/d3-shape/README.md

 <a name="_pie" href="#_pie">#</a> <i>pie</i>(<i>data</i>)

-Generates an pie for the given array of *data*.
+Generates a pie for the given array of *data*.

 <a name="pie_value" href="#pie_value">#</a> <i>pie</i>.<b>value</b>([<i>value</i>])